-The High-level Political Forum on sustainable development (HLPF) is the central United Nations platform for the global followup and review of the implementation of the 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals (SDGs).
+The High-level Political Forum on sustainable development (HLPF) is the United Nations platform for the global followup and review of the implementation of the 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals (SDGs).

 The Forum meets annually under the auspices of ECOSOC for a period of eight days, including a three-day ministerial segment held in the framework of the High-level Segment of the Council.
-The eight-day meeting includes thematic reviews of specific sets of SDGs agreed by Member States and Voluntary National Reviews presented by Member States on their implementation of the 2030 Agenda.
-The SDGs under reviews are informed by the SDG Progress report and other reports and inputs from related intergovernmental processes, the functional and regional commissions of ECOSOC and other intergovernmental bodies and forums, and Voluntary National Reviews.
-The HLPF examines a theme each year linked to the 2030 Agenda.
+The eight-day meeting includes thematic reviews of specific sets of SDGs agreed by Member States and Voluntary National Reviews.

+The SDGs under reviews are informed by the SDG Progress report and other reports and inputs from related intergovernmental processes, the functional and regional commissions of ECOSOC and other intergovernmental bodies and forums, and Voluntary National reviews.
+HLPF examines a theme each year linked to the 20230 Agenda.
 The HLPF is also convened at the level of Heads of State and Government every four years under the auspices of the General Assembly.